KraxPL/VetClinic/README.md

 To engage in a one-to-one chat with a veterinarian, navigate to http://localhost:2020/selectVet, choose a veterinarian from the list, and click "Start chat".
 Veterinarians will see a list of active chats and can respond to customers in real-time.

+VetClinic web application includes unit tests and mock tests to ensure the reliability and correctness of its functionality.
+The tests are implemented using JUnit 5 and Mockito, industry-standard testing frameworks for Java.

 Technologies Used